MysteryPancake/Houdini-OpenCL/README.md

 ## Worksets

-Worksets basically run the same kernel multiple times in a row in a random order.
-Each time the kernel is run, it passes in a different data length and offset.
+Worksets run the same kernel multiple times in a row in a random order.

-Worksets are meant for running an operation over custom sections of data.
-To avoid race conditions when reads and writes overlap, you can break an operation into sections that don't affect eachother.

-These sections are typically sorted in memory, each with an offset and length.
+Each time the kernel is run, the data length and offset changes depending on the workset detail attributes you provide.

+It's useful when you have an operation that overlaps data (causing a race condition), but it can be broken into sections that don't overlap.

+I think of worksets like multiple global workgroups.
+The diagram below is an illustration, since it's actually running the same kernel each time.

+<img src="./images/multiple_global_workgroups2.png">

 The offset is passed as another kernel argument, and should be added onto the global ID `get_global_id(0)` to get the actual global ID.

-I think of it like multiple global workgroups.
-This diagram isn't correct though, since it's really the same kernel each time.

-<img src="./images/multiple_global_workgroups2.png">

-Conceptually it's similar to local workgroups, except you have full control over the offset and length of each section.
-Local workgroups normally have a fixed length, like 256.

-The most significant difference is worksets synchronize differently to local workgroups.
-Local workgroups run in parallel, so memory isn't guaranteed to be synchronized until the kernel completes.

-In comparison, worksets always synchronize memory before running again.
-Any memory you read next time the kernel gets run is always up to date, like a [jacobian update](#parallel-processing-headaches).

 Worksets are useful for solvers such as Vellum (XPBD), [Vertex Block Descent (VBD)](#sop-vertex-block-descent-advanced) and Otis.